NCAR/micm/docs/source/user_guide/multiple_grid_cells.rst

 .. literalinclude:: ../../../test/tutorial/test_multiple_grid_cells.cpp
   :language: cpp
-  :lines: 1-5
+  :lines: 1-4

-After that, we'll use the ``micm`` namespace and setup a template alias so that we can instantiate the rosenbrock solver.
+After that, we'll use the ``micm`` namespace.

 .. literalinclude:: ../../../test/tutorial/test_multiple_grid_cells.cpp
   :language: cpp
-  :lines: 7-14
+  :lines: 6-7

 To create a :cpp:class:`micm::RosenbrockSolver`, we have to define a chemical system (:cpp:class:`micm::System`) and our reactions, which will be a vector of :cpp:class:`micm::Process` We will use the species to define these as